-- 7. Pre-Game Batting Practice. - a.
-Shorts are permissible. - b.
-Batting practice jersey/shirts game numbers required, at least six inches tall and on the back of the jersey/shirt. - c.
-2^{nd} game of the day or if inclement weather. - 8.
-Game Administration. - a.
-Pregame format (2:15 natural grass field; optional 2:00 for all artificial turf field). - b.
-Schedule between games (minimum 55 minutes). - c.
-Uniforms. - 1) Each team must bring two sets of jerseys of contrasting colors. - 2) Determine Game 1 and 2 uniform colors (home team first pick, visiting team must select a contrasting color). - d.
-Determination of home team. - e.
-Designation of home and visiting team dugouts. - f.
-Replay review all rounds. - g.
-Non-participating team seating (regionals only). - h.
-Scouting seats for games not participating in. - i.
-Participating teams seats for charting pitches (your game only). - j.
+- a.
+Sportsmanship/participant on-field behavior. - b.
+Pregame format (2:15 natural grass field; optional 2:00 for all artificial turf field). - c.
+Schedule between games (minimum 55 minutes). - d.
+Uniforms. - 1) Each team must bring two sets of jerseys of contrasting colors. - 2) Determine Game 1 and 2 uniform colors (home team first pick, visiting team must select a contrasting color). - e.
+Determination of home team. - f.
+Designation of home and visiting team dugouts. - g.
+Replay review all rounds. - h.
+Non-participating team seating (regionals only). - j.
+Scouting seats for games not participating in.
 Electronic communication devices are prohibited in the dugouts.
-Violations may also be treated as potential misconduct (bullpen phone and coach-to-catcher communication exception). - k.
-Tickets (team allotments) they must be held until 10 a.m. local time on the day of the game before they can be released back for sale to the general public. - 9.
-Media/Sports Information. - a.
-Team credential pick-up. - b.
-Press guides (sports information representatives should bring an ample supply to site). - c.
-Interview policy/cooling-off period/SID's role (explain coaches and student-athletes must be available for postgame press conferences).
+Violations may also be treated as potential misconduct (bullpen phone and coach-to-catcher exception). - k.
+Participating teams seats for charting pitches (your game only). - l.
+Tickets (team allotments) they must be held until 10 a.m. local time on the day of the game before they can be released back for sale to the general public. - m.
+Walk-up music.